Orange Mint

 History and Folklore

 Folk wisdom emphasized mint’s cooling properties during hot weather.
 Families brewed refreshing teas or added fresh leaves to drinking water.
 European cottage gardens often featured Orange Mint alongside lavender and chamomile.
-Village herbalists recommended it for travelers dealing with motion sickness or digestive upset.

 Traditional practices included: